Humnyska: History and Culture

 Village Humnyska, probably founded in the fifteenth century, has a record of where it was first mentioned in 1476.

-Traces of Stone Age settlements (3rd millennium BC) and early Bronze Age archaeological excavations have been revealed near the village Chuchmany and Humnyska.
+Traces of Stone Age settlements (3rd millennium BC) and early Bronze Age archaeological excavations have been revealed near villages Chuchmany and Humnyska.

 From 1772 the village was a part of Austrian Empire, since 1867 as part of Austro-Hungarian Empire.
 From 1920 to 1939 Humnyska was part of Second Polish Republic.

-In 1931 in the village was built school.
+In 1931, a school was built in the village.
 The first director was Stepan Kalynevych.
 He led the school until 1945 and made a significant contribution to the development of education in rural areas.

 Until 18 July 2020, Humnyska belonged to Busk Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Busk Raion was merged into Zolochiv Raion.

 Cult constructions and religion

 The first church building was built of wood in 1724.
 The new building was built and consecrated November 21, 1926, and it survived to the present day.
 This is the Church of St. Michael the Archangel.
-The Church is in the list of wooden churches Lviv region.
+The Church is in the list of wooden churches in the Lviv region.

 In 1838 Markiyan Shashkevych was a priest in the Church of St. Michael the Archangel.